Operation Midway Blitz: Launch and scope

 While announced as a Chicago crackdown, the operation's jurisdiction covers the entire state of Illinois and neighboring Lake County, Indiana.
-In addition to ICE’s Enforcement and Removal Operations (ERO), personnel from the U.S. Marshals Service, Drug Enforcement Administration and Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were included.
-The ICE processing facility in the Chicago suburb of Broadview was the site of clashes between protestors and federal agents.
+In addition to ICE's Enforcement and Removal Operations (ERO), personnel from the U.S. Marshals Service, Drug Enforcement Administration and Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were included.
+The ICE processing facility in the Chicago suburb of Broadview was the site of clashes between protesters and federal agents.
 ABC 7 Chicago reported that more than 250 people had been taken into custody during the first nine days, with detainees transferred to immigration detention centers in Indiana and Wisconsin.
 Thirteen days after the operation began, DHS Assistant Secretary for Public Affairs Tricia McLaughlin stated that officials had arrested almost 550 people.
-The operation includes truck drivers without immigration documentation.
+The operation includes detaining truck drivers without immigration documentation.
 By November 11, 140 migrant drivers had been taken into custody.